Volunteer

 Who Is Eligible?

-The Real Uganda volunteer must:
+To join The Real Uganda as a volunteer, you must:

-• be 18 years or older
+• Be 18 years or older

-• sign a general waiver of liability
+• Sign a general waiver of liability

-• have a positive and collaborative attitude
+• Maintain a positive, flexible, and team-oriented attitude

 What Does It Cost?